Hiking Volcano Acatenango near Antigua, Guatemala was one of the most challenging hikes that I’ve done in a long time.

 It certainly wasn’t the most pleasant descent, but I’m sure I’ll be doing it again soon enough on another volcano.

-The view while hiking Volcan Acatenango
+The view while hiking Volcano Acatenango

 Could never tire of this view!